JayKap-Git/PS1_Extension-master/README.md

 4) Click on 'Load unpacked' and point to the extracted folder. <br/>
 5) Goto https://psms.bits-pilani.ac.in/stationpreference/selectpreference AND REFRESH THE PAGE ONCE.
 6) Until the extension is uplodaded on Chrome Store, you need to remove the old extension and repeat the steps to update it.
+7) To get the latest project data, make sure to update the extension regularly as excel.json will be updated with new project information.
 <br/>

 HOW IT WORKS: <br/>